benjamin-ebert/twitter-clone-client/README.md

   - upload and update avatar and header images
   - follow and unfollow a user
   - view a user's tweets grouped by four criteria
-- infinite scroll behavior in the profile tabs and home feed
+- infinite scroll behavior in profile tabs and home feed
 - follow-suggestions of users at the bottom of the right sidebar
 - user search at the top of the right sidebar
 - responsive behavior, although the mobile view differs quite a bit from the original